Brush Farm House

 Brush Farm House was built circa 1820 by Gregory Blaxland, following his purchase of the Brush Farm Estate in 1807.
 It is not only one of Australia's oldest houses but also one of the most substantial houses surviving from the Macquarie period.
 Brush Farm House represents a nationally important site where some of the colony's initial land grants were made.
 Brush Farm House stands on part of a grant made to Zadoc Petit of 25 acres in 1794.

 Through 1794-1797, additional grants were made to various parties that were consolidated by Lt.
 William Cox during 1800-1801, before their sale to Gregory Blaxland in 1807.
-The area represents one where the earliest phases of European settlement and expansion of Australia occurred, when it is remembered that Ryde was the third area settled in the colony after Sydney and Parramatta.
-The first European settlement of Ryde in occurred in 1792.
+The area represents one where the earliest phases of European settlement and expansion of Australia occurred.
+The first European settlement of the area which would later be called Ryde occurred in 1792.

 The full Palladian composition of Brush Farm House makes it one of the most architecturally pretentious of extant early colonial houses and relates it to such buildings as Old Government House and also to Provincial Georgian architecture in Ireland and the United Kingdom.